 What happens at Environmental Exploration Day?

-- Learn about admissions at NC State.
+- Learn about the admissions process and requirements

 The CNR Student Experience

 College of Natural Resources students, faculty and staff work hard developing solutions to real-world sustainability challenges facing Sport Management to Paper Science Engineering and everything in between.
 But we also like to have fun.
 From traditions like Shack-A-Thon and Fall Fest to days spent in the field or lab, we remember to enjoy the moment.

 Majors we will be exploring include Fisheries, Wildlife, and Conservation Biology; Forest Management; Natural Resources-Ecosystem Assessment; Natural Resources-Policy and Administration; Environmental Technology and Management; Sustainable Materials and Technology; Paper Science & Engineering; and Parks, Recreation, and Tourism Management.